can-er/openai-monitor/README.md

 1. **Check Logs**: If you suspect the script isn't working as expected, check the log files for any error messages or outputs.
 2. **Dependencies**: Ensure all dependencies are correctly installed and accessible to the script.

----

-This README now includes the step to clone the repository from GitHub as part of the installation process.